inoue0426/awesome-computational-biology/README.md

 # Awesome Computational Biology [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A knowledge collection of databases, softwares and papers related to computational biology.
+A knowledge collection of databases, software and papers related to computational biology.

 > Computational biology involves the development and application of data-analytical and theoretical methods,
 > mathematical modelling and computational simulation techniques to the study of biological, ecological,